C2Talon/c2t_megg/README.md

 # c2t_megg

-Various interfaces for mimic eggs from the chest mimic.
+Kolmafia script written in ASH to add various interfaces for mimic eggs from the chest mimic.
 It will maintain a list of eggs that are already maximally donated in order to not waste effort.
 It does this through updating a data file any time any of the functions sees the list of eggs that can be extracted, or if the user manually visits the page through the relay browser.

 ## Installation